persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-08-09-devops-and-headless-cms.md

 * The code of the Blog at GitHub
 * Decap Git-based CMS / GitHub as a CMS / VS Code
-* Netlify Cloud
+* Netlify Cloud which hosts the Blog

 A few examples of how it works:

 When a developer makes a change to the code of the Blog and commit the code to GitHub by VS Code or GitHub as a CMS an automated Build will happen and if no errors are detected the created files from that build will be deployed to Netlify Cloud where the Blog is hosted.

-An Editor saves a Post of the Blog ( A Markdown file) by the Decap / Netlify CMS system which starts the build an deployment by a commit to GitHub.
+An Editor saves a Post of the Blog ( A Markdown file) by the Decap / Netlify CMS system which starts the build and deployment by a commit to GitHub.

 In addition to Headless Git-based CMS I have experience with API driven CMS listed below

 * Strapi - Based on Node.js

-To get more experience with Git based CMS and as an alternative to Netlify Cloud and Decap / Netlify CMS, a copy of the Gatsby Blog is hosted and administrated by Gatsby Cloud and Tina CMS using another repository at GitHub.
+To get more experience with Git based CMS a copy of the Gatsby Blog is hosted and administrated by Gatsby Cloud and Tina CMS using another repository at GitHub.